eliblurr/TurntablTitans/hackproject/usecases/usecase.md

 ## Assumptions

-1. *it's assumed that people with disabilities who want to understand a document have access to it in a digital format*
+1. *It's assumed that people with disabilities who want to understand a document have access to it in a digital format*

 2. *It's assumed that people with disabilities who use the solution have some level of familiarity with digital technology and are able to use a web or messaging application to upload documents*

+&nbsp;

 ## Persona

 | Actor                                                               | Role                                   | Goals                                                                                             | Details |